veltman/learninglunches/commandline/README.md

 File Patterns
 -------------

-In most cases when you have to specify a file name or folder name, you can also specify a general **pattern** that might match multiple files.
+In most cases when you have to specify a file name or directory name, you can also specify a general **pattern** that might match multiple files.
 There are lots of ins and outs with this, but the most basic version is using the asterisk (*), which matches anything.
 It's also known as a wildcard.

-	Delete any file in the current folder
+	Delete any file in the current directory
 	/files$ rm *

 	Delete any file that ends in '.txt'